 ZMat accepts 3 types of inputs: char-based strings, numerical arrays or vectors, or logical arrays/vectors.
 Any other input format will result in an error unless you typecast the input into `int8/uint8` format.
 A multi-dimensional numerical array is accepeted, and the original input's type/dimension info is stored in the 2nd output "info".
 If one calls zmat with both the encoded data (in byte vector) and the "info" structure, zmat will first decode the binary data and then restore the original input's type and size.

 ZMat uses zlib - an open-source and widely used library for data compression.
 On Linux/Mac OSX, you need to have libz.so or libz.dylib installed in your system library path (defined by the environment variables LD_LIBRARY_PATH or DYLD_LIBRARY_PATH, respectively).

 The pre-compiled mex binaries for MATLAB are stored inside the subfolder named "private".
 Those precompiled for GNU Octave are stored in the subfolder named "octave", with one operating system per subfolder.

 == Installation ==

 The installation of ZMat is no different from any other simple MATLAB toolboxes.
-You only need to download/unzip the package to a folder, and add the folder's path to MATLAB/Octave's path list by using the following command:
+You only need to download/unzip the package to a folder, and add the folder's path (that contains zmat.m and the "private" folder) to MATLAB's path list by using the following command:

 If you want to add this path permanently, you need to type "pathtool", browse to the zmat root folder and add to the list, then click "Save".
 Then, run "rehash" in MATLAB, and type "which zmat", if you see an output, that means ZMax is installed for MATLAB/Octave.